jpap19/CICD-END-TO-END-Project/README.md

 From the aws code build project, select our project and click on start build, we should encounter a failure due to permission missing in our code build service role:

-2.3.1 Code build failed due to permission denied due to ....
+2.3.1 Code build failed due to permission denied, caused by missing policy.
 <img src="https://github.com/jpap19/CICD-END-TO-END-Project/blob/main/Screenshots/python-app.png" height="150%" width="150%" alt="Nessus Essential Home Lab"/>
 <br />
 <br />